 We talk a lot about index funds.
 This month let's explore an industry, energy, that makes up part of these funds, and discuss why betting on a single industry is not a good idea.
 It's relevant because more and more so-called "index" funds track specific industries (at higher fees to the investor, or course.)

 My seven year old son recently wanted me to take a photo of him pumping gas into the car.
 I asked why and he said "So my kids can see how silly it was that we once went to gas stations.
 They won't believe me."

 The oil industry, medium to long term, is in deep trouble.
 Why?
-It is a capital intensive industry, when demand for its products drops a little price collapses, the industry is just now realizing it's competing with the most powerful force in the business world (technology companies and Silicon Valley entrepreneurs), it's run by executives who have never faced disruption effects or the stress of declining sales, and it's unable to interest new talent from universities.
+It is a capital intensive industry, when demand for its products drops a little price collapses, and the industry is now realizing it's competing with the powerful force of Silicon Valley.
 It has high externalities environmentally, in human life (particularly in Africa), and in geopolitical unrest.
 To mitigate these externalities, the U.S. government spends much effort protecting its supply lines and shipping lanes.